 Time-bound classification of business goals

-Business goals must be time-bound and are classified into two groups based on duration.
+Long-term business goals and short-term goals must be time-bound, classified based on their duration, ensuring the organization does not lose sight of its mission statement.
 As a result, we have short-term goals and long-term goals.

 Short-term business goals examples